Nerve Graft FAQ: Knowing What to Expect From this Delicate Procedure

 How successful are nerve grafts?

 You have to decide what success means to you.
 If you expect a successful nerve graft to restore sensation and motion to pre-trauma levels, you’re probably going to be disappointed.
 As such, success is on a sliding scale.
-Talk to your surgeon about your unique prognosis and what he or she thinks might be capable with a nerve graft.
+Talk to your surgeon about your unique prognosis and what they think might be capable with a nerve graft.

 There are several factors that can influence the success of a graft.